 Mental Health Benefits of Gardening

 Gardening as an exercise is also good for your mind.
-Studies have demonstrated that regular physical activity, even 10-minutes bouts, can reduce anxiety and stress, improve mood and self-esteem, and help lift depression symptoms.
+Studies have demonstrated that regular physical activity, even 10-minutes bouts, can reduce anxiety and stress, improve mood and help lift depression symptoms.

 Even if your approach to gardening is more leisurely, you can still enjoy its mental health benefits.
 Gardening encourages mindfulness, a state in which you are acutely focused on your thoughts, feelings, sensations, and what you’re doing moment-by-moment.
 Mindfulness promotes a sense of calm and can decrease stress, hostility, and anxiety, increase happiness and life satisfaction, and improve cognitive function.